Christian Schneider

 Christian Schneider (19 November 1887 – 5 May 1972) was a Nazi German chemist, industrial manager and, in the Third Reich, a Wehrwirtschaftsführer (war economy leader).
-He was tried, and ultimately acquitted, for war crimes his role in the Holocaust.
+He was tried, and ultimately acquitted, for war crimes and his role in the Holocaust.

 Early years

 The son of August Schneider, an electrician, and his wife, Babette Weiss, Schneider studied chemistry at the University of Erlangen-Nuremberg, completing his doctorate in 1911.
 He began working with Alwin Mittasch at the nitrogen laboratory at BASF in 1912 and remained in this role until joining the German Imperial Army in 1914, being injured during the conflict.

 Career at IG Farben

 Schneider became Carl Krauch's assistant at the IG Farben plant in Leuna in 1919 and soon rose through the corporate ranks.
 He was appointed an authorised signatory in 1921, a director two years later and became deputy manager of the Ammoniakwerke Merseburg plant in 1924.
 By 1928 he had been named an alternate member of IG Farben's managing board and was made plant manager at Merseburg in 1936.